Attendance

 Holidays & Leave of Absence During Term Time

-The Government has implemented legislation stating that no requests for holidays can be authorised and leave of absence may only be authorised in exceptional circumstances.
+The Government has implemented legislation stating that no requests for holidays can be authorised.

 If you take your child on holiday during term time the Local Authority may issue a Fixed Penalty Notice.